Luis Urías Player Props: Brewers vs. Mets

 Mets Pitching Rankings

-- The Mets' 4.58 team ERA ranks 25th across all league pitching staffs.
+- The Mets have the 25th-ranked team ERA across all league pitching staffs (4.59).

-- Mets pitchers combine to surrender 107 total home runs at a rate of 1.4 per game (to rank 25th in the league).
+- Mets pitchers combine to rank 24th in baseball in home runs given up (107 total, 1.3 per game).

-- In his last outing on Friday against the Philadelphia Phillies, the righty went 5 1/3 innings, giving up two earned runs while surrendering five hits.
+- The righty's last time out came on Saturday against the Philadelphia Phillies, when he threw six innings, surrendering two earned runs while allowing seven hits.

 © 2023 Data Skrive.
 All rights reserved.